Sanju-srivatsa/AWS-Cloud-Practitioner-Guide/README.md

 Amazon EC2 allows you to easily deploy and manage virtual servers in the cloud.
 Just like how you can rent a car for a trip, you can rent compute power with EC2, scale it based on your needs, and only pay for what you use.
 This flexibility is ideal for handling varying workloads, like during an online sale, without the hassle and cost of physical hardware.

 ---
+### AWS Systems Manager Session Manager

+#### Introduction
+AWS Systems Manager Session Manager provides a secure way to manage your servers without the need for traditional SSH access.
+This service simplifies server management by allowing you to start, resume, or terminate shell sessions directly from the AWS Management Console or via the AWS CLI, without needing to manage SSH keys for each instance.

+#### Real-World Example
+Imagine you are managing a fleet of servers for a software development company.
+Typically, accessing these servers for troubleshooting or updates would require complex network configurations and meticulous management of SSH keys.
+With AWS Systems Manager Session Manager, you can securely access your servers from anywhere, just using your AWS credentials.
+This means you can quickly respond to issues, perform routine maintenance, or deploy updates without the overhead of traditional remote access methods.

+For example, suppose one of your application servers starts showing errors, and you need to investigate the logs and system settings.
+Instead of connecting via SSH, which might require VPN access and SSH key authentication, you can open a secure session directly through the AWS console with Session Manager, inspect and rectify the issues, and close the session—all within a secure and logged environment.

+#### Key Concepts
+1. **Session Manager**: A feature of AWS Systems Manager that lets you manage your instances through a browser-based shell or AWS CLI without using SSH.
+2. **Security and Compliance**: Sessions can be audited and logged, providing visibility into user actions and enhancing security compliance.
+3. **No Open Ports**: Unlike traditional methods, Session Manager doesn’t require you to open any inbound ports, reducing potential security risks.
+4. **Integration**: Works seamlessly with existing AWS services and IAM roles to ensure only authorized users can access specific instances.

+#### Example: Accessing an EC2 Instance with Session Manager

+1. **Prerequisites**:
+   - Ensure your EC2 instance has the necessary IAM role with permissions to use Systems Manager.
+   - Verify that the Systems Manager agent is installed and running on the instance.

+2. **Accessing the Instance**:
+   - Navigate to the AWS Systems Manager console.
+   - From the left navigation pane, select **Session Manager** under the *Instances & Nodes* section.
+   - Click **Start session**, select the instance you want to access, and then click **Start session** again.

+3. **Using the Session**:
+   - Once the session starts, you’ll have a command-line interface to manage your instance directly from your browser.
+   - You can perform tasks such as viewing logs, updating software, or editing configuration files.

+4. **Ending the Session**:
+   - When your tasks are complete, simply type `exit` to close the session.
+   - AWS will automatically log and store session details for auditing purposes.

+#### Summary
+AWS Systems Manager Session Manager provides a secure, scalable, and auditable way to manage your cloud instances.
+It eliminates the complexities associated with traditional remote connection methods, making it an ideal choice for enterprises looking to streamline operations and enhance security.
+Whether you're a system administrator needing quick access to servers or a developer needing to debug an application, Session Manager simplifies these tasks while keeping your infrastructure secure.

+---
 This guide serves as an introduction to AWS and cloud computing fundamentals, providing key insights and practical knowledge for those new to the cloud.